GabbyVByers/Violet/README.md

 ***
 # Violet
-Violet is a lightweight, object-oriented set of tools for desktop development in C++.
+Violet is a lightweight, object-oriented set of tools for 3D application development in C++.
 Violet is currently under active development, with new features and modules planned for the near future.
 During this time, existing code is liable to be rewritten or reimplemented.
 Violet does not yet have an anticipated release date.

 ### Author
 - Gabitha Byers (gabbyvbyers@gmail.com)

-### Artisanally-Handcrafted Guarantee
-Violet is written entirely by hand, without the use of any agentic AI coding tools.
-The makers of Violet care deeply about code craftsmanship and are strongly committed to publishing code that is well understood by their author.

 ### Contributions
 Violet is not currently accepting contributions from anyone not personally connected to the primary author.
-Violet will never accept contributions submitted by AI agents.

 ### License
-Violet is distributed under the MIT license.
-See [license.md](license.md).
+Violet is available under the MIT license.
 External libraries used by Violet are distributed under their own licenses.

 ### External Libraries
  - stb_image is public domain.